11+ prep · Reading

 Reading School

-Boys' grammar school, founded 1125 — one of the oldest schools in the country.
-Consistently among the top-performing UK state schools at GCSE and A-level.
+Boys' grammar school, founded 1125.
+One of the oldest schools in the country, and consistently among the top-performing UK state schools at GCSE and A-level.
 Admits a small number of pupils each year; heavily oversubscribed.

 Kendrick School